marcusoftnet/marcusoftnet.github.io/_posts/2015-08-11-progress-indicators-estimates-and-plans.md

 Ok, ok... back to progress indicator, estimates, planning and all of that.

-What I was saying is that instead of guessing something that we simply do not have enough data for (i.e. "showing the spinner", "12 minutes left, no wait 4, no 6, or eehhh... it looks like 4 hours now"), maybe there's something else we could report.
+What I was saying is that instead of guessing something that we simply do not have enough data for (i.e. "showing the spinner", "12 minutes left, no wait 4, no 6, or eeh... it looks like 4 hours now"), maybe there's something else we could report.
 Something that helps decision makers to make better decisions.
 More raw data, leaving the analysis up to the decision maker.

 And in doing so we open new possibilities.